-There are different ways of combating discrimination and creating a safe and nonthreatening environment at school.
+There are different ways of combating discrimination and creating a safe and non-threatening environment at school.
 An important contribution can be made by implementing an Anti-Bullying Policy.
 Such a document provides learners, teachers, parents and school management a clear description of:

-- What bullying is and how it affects victims - What types of behaviour are considered bullying - What the school's approach is to bullying.
+- What bullying is and how it affects victims - What types of behaviour are considered bullying - What the school's approach to bullying is.